 Use the following command:

-oc edit OperandConfig common-service -n ibm-common-services
+oc edit OperandConfig common-service -n <enter the namespace of the License Service>

 Add the following parameter to the

 DEBUG- This option enables all debug information in logs.

 VERBOSE- This option extends the logs with information about license calculation and API calls.